libavg/libavg/sphinxdoc/ui.rst

         :param maxTime: The maximum time that the tap may take in milliseconds.

-    .. autoclass:: ToggleButton( uncheckedUpNode, uncheckedDownNode, checkedUpNode, checkedDownNode, [uncheckedDisabledNode=None, checkedDisabledNode=None, activeAreaNode=None, fatFingerEnlarge=False, checkHandler=None, uncheckHandler=None, enabled=True, checked=False])
+    .. autoclass:: ToggleButton(uncheckedUpNode, uncheckedDownNode, checkedUpNode, checkedDownNode, [uncheckedDisabledNode=None, checkedDisabledNode=None, activeAreaNode=None, fatFingerEnlarge=False, checkHandler=None, uncheckHandler=None, enabled=True, checked=False])

-        A button made specifically for toggle functionality and it's touch input optimized.
+        A button that can be used to toggle between checked and unchecked states.
+        Classical GUI checkboxes are an example of this kind of button.

+        A :py:class:`ToggleButton` has a total of six visual states.
+In addition to the distinction between checked and unchecked, a button can be enabled or disabled.
+        Buttons also change their appearance as soon as they are touched, leading to two further states.
+For each visual state, a node is passed as constructor parameter.
+        The constructor attaches the nodes to the :py:class:`ToggleButton`.
+Simple ToggleButtons can be constructed by passing image filenames to the :py:func:`fromSrc` factory function.

         Uses the :py:class:`TapRecognizer` to detect clicks.

-        :param avg.Node uncheckedUpNode: The node displayed when the button is not unchecked and not pressed.
+        :param avg.Node uncheckedUpNode:

+            The node displayed when the button is unchecked and not touched.

-        :param avg.Node uncheckedDownNode: The node displayed when the button is unchecked and pressed.
+        :param avg.Node uncheckedDownNode:

+            The node displayed when the button is unchecked and touched.

+        :param avg.Node checkedUpNode:

+            The node displayed when the button is checked and not touched.

+        :param avg.Node checkedDownNode:

-        :param avg.Node checkedUpNode: The node displayed when the button is checked and not pressed.
+            The node displayed when the button is checked and not touched.

-        :param avg.Node uncheckedDisabledNode: The node displayed when the button is unchecked and disabled.
+        :param avg.Node uncheckedDisabledNode:

+            The node displayed when the button is unchecked and disabled.

-        :param avg.Node checkedDisabledNode: The node displayed when the button is checked and disabled.
+        :param avg.Node checkedDisabledNode:

+            The node displayed when the button is checked and disabled.

         :param avg.Node activeAreaNode: